Kertsu/FE-Developer-Skill-Test-Abenson/README.md

 - Asynchronous data loading + conditional rendering
 - Simple state management (active tab/category)
 - Optional UX enhancement (skeleton loaders)

 ---

-## 🔧 Troubleshooting

-- **Images not showing:** ensure the path in `products.json` points to the correct file in `/public/...`, and that you’re serving `src/index.html` from the `src` folder (Live Server handles this automatically).
-- **CORS / fetch errors when opening via file://**: use Live Server (or any static server) instead of double-clicking the HTML file if your browser blocks `fetch` from local files.

----